Overview

 Follow this procedure to modify a rule:

-Every time you edit a published dataset, its version is automatically incremented by .10.
-For example, if the current version is .30, then after you modify the dataset, its version will be .40.
+Every time you edit a published rule, its version is automatically incremented by .10.
+For example, if the current version is .30, then after you modify the rule, its version will be .40.
+You can now control the version of a rule, and rollback to its previous version using our Version Control& rollback feature.
+You can read more about it in versioning & rollback.

 Now that you understand the rules, their types, and states, let us see how to create new rules.